Olympos and the Fires of Chimaera

 The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city and became famous as a place of worship honouring Hephaestos or Vulcan, the God of Fire.
 Located on a beautiful sandy bay, the ruins are spread out on either side of the Ulupinar River and include a Byzantine bathhouse with mosaic floors, a marble temple entrance, a theatre, and some excavated tombs.
 The shoreline is also a major protected nesting site for sea turtles.

 Transport: The bus from Antalya to Olympos takes 1.5 hours.
-In season minibuses travel to Çirali from where the eternal flames are less than a mile (1.5km) walk away
+In season minibuses travel to Çirali: from here the eternal flames are less than a mile's (1.5km) walk away.